Quantum critical quasiparticle scattering within the superconducting state of CeCoIn5

 In this Letter, we show that quasiparticle heat transport in the superconducting state of CeCoIn$_5$ reflects the same quantum critical behavior that characterizes transport in the normal state.
-This observation provides us with an opportunity to study the field-tuned QCP from both below and above \hc.
+This observation provides us with an opportunity to study the field-tuned QCP from both {\it below and above} \hc.
 We find a similarly rapid increase of the quasiparticle mass on tuning to \hc\ from either side, consistent with the existence of a singular and continuous critical point, despite the first-order transition.
-We also find a ten-fold decrease in the inelastic scattering strength upon crossing \hstar\ into the superconducting state, providing a direct link between scattering and pairing, as the Fermi-surface regions of strongest scattering are also those that are most strongly gapped.
-We therefore infer that in \Co~the fluctuations associated with the QCP, most likely antiferromagnetic, are also involved in the pairing.
+We also find a ten-fold decrease in the inelastic scattering strength upon crossing \hstar\ into the superconducting state, proving a direct link between scattering and pairing, as the Fermi-surface regions of strongest scattering are also those that are most strongly gapped.
+We therefore infer that the antiferromagnetic fluctuations associated with the QCP in \Co\ are also involved in the pairing.

-High-quality single crystals of the two closely-related heavy-fermion metals \Co\ and CeIrIn$_5$ were grown by the self-flux method \cite{Petrovic_Co}.
-In the absence of a magnetic field, their bulk superconducting transition temperatures are \tc~=~2.3~K and \tc~=~0.4~K, respectively.
+High-quality single crystals of \Co\ and CeIrIn$_5$ were grown by the self-flux method \cite{Petrovic_Co}, with superconducting transition temperatures \tc~=~2.3~K and \tc~=~0.4~K, respectively.
 Platelet-shaped samples with typical dimensions $\sim 2 \times 0.2 \times 0.05$~mm$^3$ were prepared for transport measurements along the [100] direction, using the same four-wire contacts for both electrical and thermal conductivity.
-Thermal conductivity was measured with a one-heater, two-thermometer steady-state technique and in-situ thermometer calibration in high fields, using low-resistance indium solder contacts to avoid electron-phonon decoupling effects at low temperatures \cite{Smith,Tanatar_WF}.
-The heat current was always applied along the $a$ axis ([100] direction) of the tetragonal crystal structure.
-The magnetic field was aligned either along the $c$ axis ([001] direction) or along the $a$ axis, with a possible misalignment of less than 1$^{\circ}$.
+Thermal conductivity was measured with a one-heater, two-thermometer steady-state technique and in-situ thermometer calibration in high fields, using low-resistance indium solder contacts to avoid electron-phonon decoupling effects at low temperatures \cite{Smith,Tanatar_WF}, and heat currents applied along the [100] crystallographic direction and magnetic field along either [001] or [100], to within 1$^{\circ}$ alignment.